 - The Eclipse CS sprays heavier acrylics and Medea Textile Colors, while maintaining high-detail spray characteristics

 - Spray pattern – hairline to 2″ (50-mm) round

 Badger Patriot 105

 The Badger Patriot is also a good priced high quality airbrush airbrush.
+Its really one of my favorite airbrush kit.
 It has an “Easy Access” needle removal system that make it easy to clean and disassemble.
 The Patriot is the ideal airbrush for beginners but it will also suit more advanced users.
 Also a very versatile airbrush, that will suit projects with high coverage but also more work on fine details.
 See the full Badger Patriot Review.

 - Dual action gravity feed airbrush

 - Single needle/nozzle (.50 millimeter) for spraying all Mediums, inks, dyes, watercolors, acrylics, enamels, lacquers, glazes, latex, Air-Opaque, Air-Tex, MODELflex, TotallyTattoo, and Totally Tan colors